virtualcitySYSTEMS/map-ui/documentation/QUERY_PARAMETER.md

 ## Viewpoint Parameters

 These parameters describe the viewpoint of the map, how far the camera is, and how the camera is positioned:

+Parameters marked with \* can optionally be used in the URL by the user to open a map at a specific location.

 ### Camera Position and Ground Position